detec/SpringBootDataMongo/README.md

 - Java 8.

 DAO layer is built with interfaces that extend Repository interface in Spring Data, no actual implementation is needed.
 Service layer is omitted.
 There is a sample Customer class that utilizes '/customer/' endpoint.
+To view automatic Swagger.io documentation use address /swagger-ui.html.

 Sample rest controller supports exception handling and JSON pretty printing.
 Change src/main/resources/application.properties to specify your MongoDB database name or remove relevant setting to use default one.